dbms-ctzs/sage/README.md

     ```console
     pipenv shell
     ```
-3. Install dependencies: Pipfile has been updated sp run following:
+3. Install dependencies: Pipfile/requirements.txt has been updated so run ANY ONE command of following:
     ```console
     pipenv install
+    pip install -r requirements.txt
     ```
-4. Inform other for any push.
-If on slack you will receive automatic update
+4. The folder 'ctzs' is the project folder.
+Run everything from that directory
+    ```console
+    cd ctzs
+    ```

 ## Dependencies: (In case of error only) as pipenv will handle all dependencies from 'pip.lock' file.
 0. Install dependencies using file 'requirements.txt'